Category:

 Legacy

-After retiring from active competition, Toyota has occasionally appeared at wrestling events and conventions, connecting with fans and maintaining her connection to the world of professional wrestling.
+After retiring from active competition, Toyota has occasionally appeared at wrestling events and conventions, connecting with fans and maintaining her connection to professional wrestling.
 Her career highlights emphasize Manami Toyota’s remarkable achievements and her status as one of the greatest female wrestlers in the history of professional wrestling.

 Frequently Asked Questions